 Today’s full body circuit workout hits it all — grab your dumbbells and get ready to build strength and test your cardiovascular endurance!

 Circuit Training FAQs

 What Is Circuit Training?

+Circuit Training is a workout format that alternates between several full body exercises with minimal rest between exercises.
+This format maximizes efficiency by alternating exercises that target different muscle groups.
 We’re able to move quickly through each circuit with minimal rest time (while still maintaining proper form and challenging weights) because as soon as the muscle starts to fatigue, we move on to a different muscle group.
-Which also keeps your heart rate high throughout the workout.
+This also keeps your heart rate high throughout the workout.

+Circuit training has great benefits like: increased muscle tone and definition, increased cardiovascular fitness and it helps avoid fitness plateaus and boredom.
+You get a total body workout AND get to isolate different muscle groups within each circuit.
 And the workout never gets easier if you keep striving for heavier dumbbells.
 You can toggle between different weights during circuits, using heavier weights for the lower body exercises and lighter dumbbells for smaller muscle groups like the triceps and shoulders.

 Follow along as we work through three circuits.
 Each circuit consists of four exercises targeting the arms, legs, abs and cardiovascular endurance.

 Add this circuit workout to your home workout plan 1-2 times per week to build and maintain total body strength.